 - b.
 That proposed alternative will, upon maturity, provide landscaping that is equal to or better than the standard requirements.
-Safety considerations such as intersection visibility, utility locations, etc., make alternative compliance necessary. - \c.
+Safety considerations such as intersection visibility, utility locations, etc., make alternative compliance necessary. - c.
 The proposed alternative is designed to address plant health and vigor. - d.
 The proposed alternative is reasonably compatible with the natural and topographic features of the site. - 3.
 The Alternative Landscape Design must be submitted to and approved by the Zoning Administrator who may consult with City Engineering, the City Urban Forester, and Knoxville Knox County Planning staff.

 The Zoning Administrator must find that: - a.
 The proposed alternative will not present a safety hazard. - b.
 The proposed alternative will, upon maturity, provide landscaping that is equal to or better than the standard requirements and will not result in a reduction of tree plantings unless contributing to the city's tree mitigation bank. - c.
 The proposed alternative is reasonably compatible with the natural and topographic features of the site. - 4.
-Anyone aggrieved by a final determination by the Zoning Administrator may file an appeal in accordance with Section 16.12.
+Appeals to a denial of an Alternative Landscape Design by the Zoning Administrator shall be reviewed by the Board of Zoning of Appeals as outlined in Article 16.12.